rp729/07-Network-Programming/intro-to-sockets/bsd-sockets/lab-2.md

 > >>>
 > ```

 Have the client receive the server's response.
-In IDLE, type
+Type:

 > ```
 > >>>resp = s.recv(1024)